Progress report for LNE22-441

 We have established collaborations with agroforestry working group, Yellow Bud Farm, Colchester NRCS, Windham and White River Conservation Districts, Abenaki elders, and local food co-operatives to augment future success of farmers.

 We were part of a grant with the White River Conservation District to provide educational programming for an upcoming cohort they have for grazing participants through the Northeast Dairy Business Innovation Center.
 We received no direct funding from this effort, but contributed to grant materials to secure $150,000 through the project.
+This has proven to be a really fruitful collaboration that has allowed us to deepen our planning efforts in the region.

 Although we felt inspired by all of our farmers, we particularly wanted to showcase a farmer who contributed greatly to our own understanding of future food systems in the region while making the most out of resources made available throughout the cohort.
 This participant is a BIPoC farmer who owns a diversified production (vegetables, chickens, and value added products) in Northern Vermont.
 Her farm has served as a food and educational site, as well as a performance space for BIPoC artists.
 When she first joined the Agroforestry Hub, she had a slight knowledge of agroforestry practices– though she understood some environmental benefits, she had limited knowledge of system design.
 As an initial idea for implementing agroforestry on her farm, she stated, “We have a hillside that was logged out… and we have been considering how to replant it, creating a food forest, orchard, or managing water & run off.”
-After a course on , she used her learnings to expand her thinking, stating in a second workshop reflection: “I'd like to create a windbreak stand of edible species along the stream.
+After a course on species selection, she used her learnings to expand her thinking, stating in a second workshop reflection: “I'd like to create a windbreak stand of edible species along the stream.
 Plums, Cherry Plums, Asian Pears, Crabapple, Roses for Rose hips, pie Cherries, Pawpaws and Hazelnuts all appeal to me… I'm thinking about how to do edible food hedgerows on all our boundaries, along the waterways, & around the ponds.”
 This participant also gained inspiration from her peers and guest speakers.
-After our field day to Perfect Circle Farm, managed by Buzz Ferver, she described that she became interested in “Putting in seedling starting beds in one field for growing out trees, shrubs and rare crops from seed like Buzz does - Very inspiring site indeed!”
-It is notable to mention that at that site, Ama shared out a story of the importance of some seed that Buzz has from Salem Oak tree, and the significance of this particular tree marginalized communities.
+After our field day to Perfect Circle Farm, managed by Buzz Ferver, she described that she became interested in “Putting in seedling starting beds in one field for growing out trees, shrubs and rare crops from seed like [expert from programming] does - Very inspiring site indeed!”
+It is notable to mention that at that site, they shared out a story of the importance of some seed that an expert we brought in from programming has from Salem Oak tree, and the significance of this particular tree marginalized communities.
 This resulted in a discussion about the many values of trees on farms, particularly the often neglected by mainstream agroforestry campaigns, cultural values.

 The growth this participant experienced when it came to funding opportunities was also astounding.
 She detailed how she often had trouble applying for farm project funding, stating that she “never thought to apply for any of these funds or technical assistance due to fear, and to not understanding the specific jargon and lingo that is used.”
-They particularly mentioned legacies of land being stolen from their families, and intergenerational warnings of working with government entities.
+She particularly mentioned legacies of land being stolen from their families, and intergenerational warnings of working with government entities.
 Yet, after taking the funding applications portion of our Agroforestry workshop, she felt empowered to reach out and seek help from our NRCS guest speakers in applying, putting in an application for several grants.
 This participant, along with many other BIPoC participants, stated the importance of having BIPoC technical service providers throughout the program.
 In reference to her grant applications, Ama now states, “I hope to be approved and offered a good contract that I can fulfill!”

 We had challenges keeping our goals of BIPOC focus with the desire for in-person community building.
 As a result, we extended our programming to include more zoom/hybrid sessions which were challenging to execute.
 We also found that we may need to limit the time of our speakers to allow for effective discussion periods and want to shorten the programming to accommodate farmer's schedules.